Leninner/cloud/aws/cdk/serverless-app/README.md

-# Welcome to your CDK TypeScript project
+# Serverless Application with AWS CDK

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a project to create a serverless application using AWS CDK.
+You can read the full article [here](https://leninner.vercel.app/projects/static-website-cdk/).

 ## Useful commands